ireceptor-plus/tapis/README.md

 mkdir tapis-token
 ```

 Run a bash shell and initialize Tapis.
-The initialization with ask a few questions.
+The initialization will ask a few questions.
 When it asks for the tenant name, pick `vdjserver.org`.
 It will then ask for your VDJServer
 username and password for login.
 The prompts for container registry access and git server access can be left blank or